 A vegetable patch that is always green is the golden rule of companion planting: green manure and vegetables run an uninterrupted relay.
 No need to spade nor fertilize!

 Simply run the cultivator once a year just after the last fall crop before sowing mustard seed.
-For the pathways you follow all around the garden, seed them over with clover.
+For pathways all around the garden, seed them over with clover.
 This special green manure has roots that work the soil loose and the greens serve as compost for the surface.

 Match-making with vegetables